eggpi/stingy/README.md

   "travel/dublin") and then do hierarchical queries (e.g.
   `stingy query by-month --tag travel/` to see total travel transactions).

+* You can undo previous commands with `stingy undo` if they modified the database.

+  The undo history persists across invocations, but is deleted when the database changes in a version update.

 ## Development

 ### Building and running tests